FindMySchool LogoFindMySchool

 It is also a school with a clear faith identity that is practical rather than performative.
 The values, Wisdom, Hope, Community and Dignity, are used as the basis for behaviour, personal development, and how adults speak about the purpose of education, including responsibility to the wider world.

-For families comparing local options, outcomes sit in line with the middle 35% of secondary schools in England (25th to 60th percentile).
-Ranked 1,391st in England and 3rd in Esher for GCSE outcomes (FindMySchool ranking based on official data), it is competitive locally without being an exam only institution.
+For families comparing local options, outcomes sit above the national middle.
+Ranked 1,078th out of 3,895 schools in England for GCSE academic outcomes and 3rd in Esher in the local secondary hub, it is competitive locally without being an exam only institution.

 Esher’s campus story matters because it explains why the school offers an unusually broad mix of practical and creative space for a state 11 to 16.
 The site’s modern identity is rooted in a longer journey, opening originally in 1958, then becoming Trinity School through a local amalgamation in 1985, before taking its current name in 2000.
 The period since 2000 includes several major facility expansions, including a performing arts centre opened in 2007, a sports centre opened in February 2013, and later a science block with nine laboratories plus a lecture theatre, alongside a Learning Resources Centre with a mezzanine level designed for the Learning Development Department.